hollyglot/gnosis/README.md

 [_gnōsis_] knowledge

 ---
-This is a quiz app created for Futurice.
+This is a quiz app example.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 See the app live: [gnosis](http://gnosis-quiz.herokuapp.com/)